12 Days of Giveaways:$500 CDN Canadian made apparel gift card | Curated

 CDN is a Canadian-made clothing apparel company producing simple everyday pieces that proudly showcase the true Canadian character.

-As part of Daily Hive’s 12 days of Giveaways, CDN is offering the chance to win a $250 Hockey Night in Canada gift set.
+As part of Daily Hive’s 12 days of Giveaways, CDN is offering the chance to win a $500 gift card to its online store.

-CDN has partnered with Hockey Night in Canada, one of the most iconic Canadian brands, to create this limited edition collection.
-This officially licensed collection features the retro Hockey Night in Canada logo on Canadian-made apparel and select headwear.The Prize
+Why not jump at the chance to shop from home?
+Even better, the gift card never expires!

 The prize includes: